josephttran/kotlin-android-first/README.md

 # Learn to build Android App in Kotlin

-First android app in kotlin from codelabs.
+First Android app in Kotlin from codelabs.
 An interactive app with text and three button.
 The first button shows a pop-up message.
 The second button update the count value and display it in the text view.